 - How would you paraphrase the second stanza?

-- she has done.
+- The first stanza describes what the poet has not done, and the second describes what she has done.
 How do the two compare?
 How does she feel about what she has not done?
 How does she feel about what she has done?

 - Why do you think the poet uses the word simply twice in the second stanza?